 FNS Launches the Online Purchasing Pilot

-Which retailers will be accepting SNAP payments online?
+Which retailers are currently accepting SNAP payments online?

 How will I know if these retailers can deliver to my home?

 The best way to determine if grocery delivery is available for your location is to visit the retailer websites.